 Here at TLC Laser Eye Centers, we believe preparation and follow-up care to your laser eye surgery procedure are just as important to a successful LASIK experience as the procedure itself.

-To help you feel confident about the entire process, we have gathered some helpful information about each stage of your laser eye procedure.
+To help you feel confident about the entire process, we have gathered some helpful information about each stage of your laser eye surgery procedure.

 The Day of Your LASIK Procedure